anjanasaravanan/openCAL/docs/source/background.rst

 What is CAL?
 ############

-Computed Axial Lithography (CAL) is a novel method of three dimensional additive manufacturing (AM) which uses computerized tomography scans to volumetrically print objects from photo-curable resin.
+Computed Axial Lithography (CAL) is a novel method of volumetric additive manufacturing (VAM) which uses computerized tomography scans to print three dimensional objects from photo-curable resin.
 Traditional AM methods, such as fused deposition modeling or stereolithography, build 3D structures layer-by-layer, which imposes dimensional and surface-finish limitations, e.g. in the case of smoothly curving geometries.
 CAL, on the other hand, projects a series of 2D images onto a rotating, cylindrical vial filled with a photo-polymer.

 CAL was developed by a collaboration between UC Berkeley and the Lawrence Livermore National Laboratory.